LucasCegielski/natural_art/README.md

 - Through the Console device toolbar it was also tested using multiple emulated devices, including Galaxy S5, iPhone 5/SE iPhone 6/7/8, iPhone X, iPad Pro, etc.

-- Used [Am I Responsive](http://ami.responsivedesign.is/#) for testing different viewports and a [Mockup Generator](http://techsini.com/multi-mockup/index.php)

 - The W3C Markup Validator and W3C CSS Validator Services:

     - [W3C Markup Validator](https://jigsaw.w3.org/css-validator/#validate_by_uri) - Validated all pages HTML by direct input.
+No errors were found.

     - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - No errors were found.